Wreath Macdonald polynomials as eigenstates: Shuffle algebra

-By similar reasoning, in $(F_{p,n}\star F_{p',m})_\xi^{k\delta}$, the only surviving summands in both limits are the ones where the $\xi$-scaled variables in both $F_{p,n}$ and $F_{p',m}$ are distributed evenly across colors.
-Since $F_{p,n},F_{p',m}\in \Sss(0)$, it is enough to show that the product of mixing terms does not contribute any discrepancies between the two limits.
-Such a discrepancy can only happen in mixing terms involving a non-scaled variable in $F_{p,n}$ and a scaled variable in $F_{p',m}$ and vice versa.
-In the first case, for each non-scaled variable $x_{i,r}$ in $F_{p,n}$, these mixing terms can be partitioned into triples of the form
+If $(a;b]$ is diagonal, (\ref{TotalExp}) and (\ref{MixGrowth}) imply that the only nonzero summands in either limit have all $\vec{k}^\alpha$ diagonal.
+For condition (2), we also need to check that the mixing terms do not contribute any discrepancies between the two limits.
+Such a discrepancy can only happen in mixing terms involving a non-scaled variable in $F_{p_\alpha,n_\alpha}$ and a scaled variable in $F_{p_\beta,n_\beta}$ and vice versa.
+In the first case, for each non-scaled variable $x_{i,r}$ in $F_{p_\alpha,n_\alpha}$, these mixing terms can be partitioned into triples of the form